auth0/Lock.swift/README.md

     return [[A0SocialAuthenticator sharedInstance] handleURL:url sourceApplication:sourceApplication];
 }
 ```
 This will allow Auth0.iOS to handle a successful login from Facebook, Twitter and any other Identity Providers.
+And finally you need to define a new URL Type for Auth0 that has a Custom Scheme with the following format: `a0${AUTH0_CLIENT_ID}`, you can do it in your app's target inside Xcode (Under the _Info_ section) or directly in your application's info plist file.
+This custom scheme is used by *Auth0.iOS* to handle all authentication that requires the use a web browser (Safari or UIWebView).

 By default Auth0.iOS includes Twitter & Facebook integration (and its dependencies) but you can discard what you don't need .
 If you only want Facebook auth just add this to your Podfile: